394-w25/ActivityHub/README.md

 If the third step hangs after printing `> cloned criesbeck/react-vitest#HEAD`, just control-C to exit then run `npm install`.

+Create a Firebase account at https://firebase.google.com/.
+Configuration data can go inside `firebase.json`.
+Data in JSON format can be imported into Firebase's Realtime Database.

+An account at https://stadiamaps.com/ is required to ues the Stadia Maps OSM API.

 ## Test